actorapp/actor-platform/docs/protocol/encryption.md

 In Rev4 we will enable support for Axolotl Ratched like encryption directly in protocol.

+HMAC is calculated from (seqNumber + content.length + content).

 ## Base Encrypted Package

 ```
 EncryptedPackage {
   HEADER = 0xE8
+  // Sequence number starting from zero for each encrypted package
+  seqNumber: long
   // First encryption level - EncryptionCBCPackage
   aesPackage: bytes
 }